BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 * Assess the performance of the model
 * Tune some parameters of our model in batch
 * Configure our model to be run on a scheduled basis
-* Deploy our model as an API
+* Publish our model as an API

 ## Section 1 - Setting Up Your Project